Restrictions on the existence of weak values in quantum mechanics: weak quantum evolution concept: Acknowledgement

 \section{Acknowledgement}

 Author thanks to Lev Vaidman for providing the reference to his recent experimentally verified research on weak values.
 Author thanks also to Yutaka Shikano for providing the references to his paper on the connection between Berry phase and weak values.
+This study was partially supported by the research grant No.09/01-2021(2) from the National Academy of Sciences of Ukraine.

 \end{normalsize}